endoflife-date/endoflife.date/products/bellsoft-liberica.md

 - a new LTS release every 2 years (every fourth OpenJDK release) after the release of OpenJDK 17.

 Following the upstream OpenJDK project, Liberica JDK updates are released quarterly.
-LTS versions are supported for at least 4 years, and non-LTS are only supported for 6 months.
+LTS versions are supported at least 2 years (but usually much more), and non-LTS are only supported for 6 months.

 For LTS releases, [commercial support can be purchased](https://bell-sw.com/roadmap/) with at least 8 years (from the initial release) of access to bug fixes, security updates, and other fixes as